thingsboard/thingsboard.github.io/_includes/docs/samples/analytics/ai-models.md

 {% assign sinceVersion = "4.2.1" %}
 {% include templates/since.md %}

-By default, the official OpenAI API base URL is configured for convenience.
-However, you can specify a custom base URL to use any OpenAI-compatible model provider.
+When working with models compatible with the OpenAI API, an important parameter is the **base URL**, which defines the address used to send requests to the API.

+<b><font size="3">Official Base URL</font></b>

+This is the standard address provided by OpenAI to access its services.
+For convenience, the official OpenAI API base URL is preconfigured in ThingsBoard.

+Use it when:
+- You are working directly with OpenAI models.
+- You require maximum compatibility, the latest features, and full support from OpenAI.

+<b><font size="3">Custom Base URL</font></b>

+This is used when you want to connect to a third-party provider or a self-hosted deployment that implements an OpenAI-compatible protocol.

+Use it when:
+- You need to integrate locally deployed or custom models.
+- You must meet data residency requirements (e.g., run in a specific region).
+- You work with alternative providers that support the OpenAI API.

+{% capture difference %}
-When using a custom base URL (different from the official OpenAI endpoint), the API key becomes optional.
-This allows you to work with models that don't require authentication, such as locally-hosted models.
-Note that most cloud-based model providers will still require a valid API key.
+When using a custom base URL, the **API key becomes optional**.
+This enables working with models that do not require authentication, such as locally hosted models.
+However, most cloud model providers will still require a valid API key.
+{% endcapture %}
+{% include templates/info-banner.md content=difference %}

 <b>Example base URLs:</b>